eliemelki/ios-objc-sample-architecture/README.md

-# iOS Application Architecture Design
+# iOS Modular Architecture

+This is just me practicing a modular architecture :)

 **Object Oriented Design Patterns**
 We have used several design patterns in the projects, main ones: